 PS5 Specs & Features

-Sony jumps out ahead of Microsoft with an early look at the PlayStation 5 specs and PlayStation 5 features in an exclusive interview with Wired.
+Sony offered a look at PlayStation 5 features in an exclusive interview with Wired.
 In the interview, we learn that one of the features is no loading time, made possible with impressive specs.
 We also learn that the next PlayStation may not be called the PlayStation 5 or PS5, but we’re sticking with this name until we learn more.

 - CPU: 8 core AMD Ryzen based on 7nm Zen 2